JIC-CSB/dtoolai/README.rst

 Installation
 ------------

+dtoolAI requires Python version 3 and Pytorch.

+.. warning:: Install Pytorch before installing dtoolAI.
+For information on how to install Pytorch this see the
+             `Pytorch getting started guide <https://pytorch.org/get-started/locally/>`_
+             for details.

-dtoolAI requires Python version 3.
-It can be installed through pip:
+Once Pytorch has been installed dtoolAI can be installed through pip:

 .. code-block:: bash